 What lifting with us is like. . .

 Linacre Ladies that Lift – students, Fellows and staff, and their spouses and partners – train in the Linacre gym between 19.15 and 22.30 every Wednesday of the year except for Christmas Day and New Year’s Day.
-We also train most Saturday mornings from 09.30 to 12.30, and if there are free places we welcome women from the wider University (students, staff and academics) to the Saturday session.
-We welcome all women, cis and trans, as well as people who have a complex gender identity which includes ‘woman’.
+We also train most Saturday mornings from 09.30 to 12.30, and if there are free places for the Saturday session, we welcome women from the wider University (students, staff and academics) to the Saturday sessions.
+We are cis women, trans women, genderqueer women; and non-binary and intersex people who are significantly female-identified.
 Practically we welcome people who are comfortable joining a women's club and are happy to be addressed as 'ladies' in our emails.
-We are a varied group of all ages and abilities/disabilities who benefit from excellent structured coaching.
-Some of us compete in other University sports (e.g. rowing, athletics); some of us compete in powerlifting events regionally and nationally; some of us train for general fitness and confidence.
-Women wishing to join us can email email@example.com with their goals, any experience of lifting (including maximum weights), and any disabilities or relevant injuries.
-You will receive an email reply telling you how to sign up for the next available session.
+We include women of all ages and abilities/disabilities, and we benefit from excellent structured coaching.
+Some of us compete in other sports like rowing or athletics; some of us compete in powerlifting events regionally and nationally; some of us lift for general fitness and confidence.

-We are often at our capacity of fifteen women per session, in and out of term, at each of our two training sessions.
+We are often at our capacity of fifteen lifters per session, in and out of term, at each of our two training sessions.
 Because it is not practical for more than fifteen women to train at one time, and because of the increasing popularity of the club, we have a weekly sign-up system, with priority for Linacre women.

 We welcome new members throughout the year.
-A maximum of two new lifters are inducted per session to ensure that newbies receive enough training.
-If you would like to attend a session please email firstname.lastname@example.org telling us:
+A maximum of two new lifters are inducted per session, to ensure that everyone receives appropriate training.
+If you'd like to join us, fill in this questionnaire and we will contact you.